Courses: Face to face, Online, Hybrid/Blended

 An FDISs must be completed by the end of the semester for which it is registered.
 If you choose to register after the start of the semester for an independent study, you will have a shorter amount of time to complete.
 Work is due on the schedule set up by the instructor; grades are posted at the end of the semester.

 Theory seminars are designed specifically for students with significant experience and practical knowledge in a subject, but limited theoretical knowledge.
 The seminar provides an accelerated format to augment prior learning with related new learning, and to integrate practical knowledge with new theory.
-Seminars are offered in subjects common for adult students to have had prior learning, such as Communications, Travel and Culture, Student-Directed Learning, and Community Leadership.
+Seminars are offered in subjects such as Communications, Travel and Culture, Student-Directed Learning, and Community Leadership.
 Some specialized subjects like child psychology/child care and Perspectives 301 for the Individualized B.A. program are also offered as seminars.

 Qualifying for a theory seminar generally involves completing a diagnostic survey or short quiz, which may be self-scoring.
 The diagnostic is typically submitted to the seminar instructor for advice about whether the seminar is the correct format.
 A diagnostic or syllabus may also be requested from the instructor, or from the student-directed learning advisor.